 Markus was recently honored with an Outer Critics Circle Award nomination, and the New York Times Critics' pick for NewYorkRep's production of Stalking The Bogeyman at New World Stages.
 He is the Producing Artistic Director of NewYorkRep, and this past season served as Interim Artistic of Theatre Aspen.
 He has recently directed at The Portland Stage Company, Weston Playhouse, New Jersey Rep, London's Southwark Playhouse (Off-West End Award nomination for Best Production and Best Direction), and the New World Stages production of Church and State (off-Broadway Alliance nomination for best new play).
 As a former actor he spent several seasons with The Guthrie Theatre, Denver Center, Long Wharf Theatre, the tour of Death of A Salesman with Christopher Lloyd, Berkeley Rep. ACT and many more.
 Markus was on the producing team that brought the Arena Stage production of Eric Cobble's The Velocity of Autumn to Broadway, starring Estelle Parsons, who received a Tony Award nomination.

-Markus received his MFA from Columbia University in 2003, where he worked closely with Anne Bogart and Kristin Linklater for many years.
-He has taught all over the country at The Guthrie/University of Minneapolis BFA program, The National Theatre Conservatory MFA program at The Denver Center, University of Anchorage Alaska, Adelphi University's BFA program, AMDA, and The New Hampshire Institute of Art where he serves as mentor to the MFA playwrights.
+Markus received his MFA from Columbia University, where he worked closely with Anne Bogart and Kristin Linklater for many years.
+He is an Assistant Professor of Theatre at the University of Kansas and has taught around the country at University of Minneapolis/Guthrie Theatre, The National Theatre Conservatory/Denver Center, Adelphi University, American Musical and Dramatic Academy of Arts, and The New Hampshire Institute of Art where he served as mentor to the MFA playwrights.

 The New York Times called Potter’s work “Breathtaking chilling and dynamic”, giving Stalking the Bogeyman the heralded critic’s pick.
 Rex Reed of the New York Observer described Potter’s direction as “Potent stuff that never soft soaps the issues and leaves you stunned.
 HIGHLY RECOMMENDED."